"Understanding is the basis of care. What you would take care of you must first understand, whether it be a petunia or a nation."

 Relational Redemption: More Than “Stop It” or “Do It”

-Imagine telling the anorexic or the alcoholic or the abuser or those in a failing marriage to “stop and just follow Jesus.”
+Imagine telling the anorexic or the alcoholic or the abuser or those in a failing marriage to “Stop it!!" and "Just Follow Jesus.”
 No!
+As well intentioned as these commands might be, and how they speak of a particular good desire to do the will of God, they do not lay out an adequately illustrated, detailed way forward to address the life challenging circumstances.
 We have particular, well-developed, psychologically informed helps for those facing these issues.
 The same sex attracted person deserves the same – despite how politically incorrect that seems in our day.
 SILENCE regarding the truths offered by developmental psychology destroys peoples lives.
 It provides critical insights for the “how-to” of following Christ.

 Celibacy is a beautiful gift - as is heterosexual monogamous marriage.
 But each is only a beautiful gift when accepted in the right manner.
 They are not a cure for relational brokenness and not a substitute for meeting real god-given, legitimate needs.